Opon Ifá: Structure

 Opon Ifá are wooden, generally between 15 and 46 centimeters (6 and 18 inches) in diameter, and are flat and usually circular; however, rectangular, semi-circular, and approximately square specimens have also been observed.
 The trays exhibit a raised outer perimeter – often embellished with carved figures, objects, and abstract geometric designs.
-The artistic intricacy of the peripheral carvings are a status marker among babalowos, and suggest their importance to clients.
+The artistic intricacy of the peripheral carvings are a status marker among babalawos, and suggest their importance to clients.
 The top of the tray is called the "head" or the oju opon, and the bottom is conversely called the "feet" or the ese opon.
 Typically, the head is adorned with a carved depiction of Esu, the messenger of Ifá.
 Certain trays may have additional representations of Esu, and trays with two, four, eight, and even sixteen faces have been studied.
 In such cases, the "head" of the tray may be designated by cowries.
 The cowries are also used to spread the sacred divining powder, iyerosun.

 The peripheral markings of the opon Ifá are functional as well as ornamental.
 They serve to divide the perimeter into nine different sections that contribute symbolic significance during consultations.
 Each section is named after one of nine ancient and influential diviners.
-In a divination reading, the babalowo sits facing east with the opon Ifá in front of them, such that the "feet" of the tray is closest to them.
+In a divination reading, the babalawo sits facing east with the opon Ifá in front of them, such that the "feet" of the tray is closest to them.
 In this orientation, the oju opon ("face of the tray"), ese opon ("feet of the tray"), ona kanran ("straight path"), and the ona murun ("direct path") are respectively situated on the east, west, south and north sides of the tray's perimeter.
 On the diagonals from these cardinal directions are four additional sections or diviners: alaselosi ("the one who implements with the left") to the northeast, alabolotun ("the one who proposes with the right") to the southeast, afurukeresayo ("the one who has a diviner's fly-whisk and is happy") to the northwest, and ajiletepowo ("an early riser who sits down and prospers") to the southwest.
 The final section is the space in the center of the tray, the erilade opon ("the meeting place that crowns all"), for a total of nine sections.
-These sections come into play during consultations when the babalowo individually evokes the presence of Ifá and the nine ancient diviners before beginning the reading of the tray.
+These sections come into play during consultations when the babalawo individually evokes the presence of Ifá and the nine ancient diviners before beginning the reading of the tray.